Miguel Rojas Player Props: Dodgers vs. Rockies

 Miguel Rojas At The Plate

-- In 52 games played this season, he has not gone deep.

-- Rojas has driven in a run in six games this year (11.5%), but has had no multiple-RBI games.
+- Rojas has driven in a run in seven games this year (13.2%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.